algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 ## 6. From ALGORISK assembly to executable

 Since our processor is based on an RISC architecture, we have decided to omit using micro-code (a.k.a. firmware) in the Processor program, meaning that our code must be fully optimized before assembly into machine code.

 It makes sense for us to use an ahead of time compilation strategy which usually means more complex compilation/assembly of the program, but faster runtime execution.

+It's crucial to clarify that, instead of employing an interpreter for translating our assembly code into machine code, we will break the process down into three steps: preprocessing, lexing, and ultimately assembling.

 ### 6.1 Preprocessor